If you’re allergic to ragweed pollen (it’s called “hayfever”), you know how bad the symptoms can be: Runny eyes. Frozen

 Hay fever is another name for ragweed allergy.
 And like most other allergies, it’s the result of a big miscommunication between your immune system and reality.

 Your Basic Self-Fulfilling Prophecy

 In general, allergic reactions are triggered by things that aren’t really dangerous.
 Things like peanuts.
 Pollen.
 Wool.
 Dust mites.

 Your body goes into full-out battle mode.
 It sends out armies of white blood cells, floods your sinuses and lungs with mucus, raises your heart rate, kicks up adrenalin.
 This violent assault on an imagined invader is what actually makes you sick.

 (In William Gibson’s great novel Pattern Recognition, the heroine is allergic to brand logos; but that’s another story!)

 Fear of Public Speaking is the Same

 I’ve coached literally hundreds of people, and while they haven’t all adored their time at the podium, none of them have been torn apart by a rabid, drooling wolf-pack of vicious audience members.

 In fact, the vast majority of audiences are on your side.
-While they may not agree with everything you say, they want you to succeed as a speaker because that makes things much easier for them!
+While they may not agree with everything you say, they want you to succeed as a speaker because that makes their experience more pleasant, too!